We’re constantly hearing the buzz around parabens, sulfates and phthalates (mainly, to avoid them), but why are they so bad?

 We’re not here to take a stand but just to let you know that there isn’t much evidence or human data to support fears about these chemicals—or enough to dismiss them entirely.

-Just like what Paula’s Choice states on their website, sometimes certain ingredients are not a problem but
+Just like what Paula’s Choice states on their website, sometimes certain ingredients are not a problem.

 Hopefully, this article has clarified common misunderstandings and helped you better understand clean beauty.
 Finally, and this is our favorite part of all, it’s time for product recommendations!
 Here are some of clean products that our hosts Rowena and Felicia have been enjoying.
 If you want to know more about the products/ ingredients or Ro and Fel’s thoughts on them, feel free to check out the video below.
 Enjoy!